typed-ember/ember-cli-typescript/docs/upgrade-notes.md

      Notably, this is not a problem for Glimmer components, so migrating to Octane will also help!

 * `const enum` is not supported at all.
 You will need to replace all uses of `const enum` with simply `enum` or constants.
-* Using ES5 getters or settings with `this` type annotations is not supported through at least Babel 7.3.
+* Using ES5 getters or setters with `this` type annotations is not supported through at least Babel 7.3.
 However, they should also be unnecessary with ES6 classes, so you can simply _remove_ the `this` type annotation.
 * Trailing commas after rest function parameters \(`function foo(...bar[],) {}`\) are disallowed by the ECMAScript spec, so Babel also disallows them.
 * Re-exports of types have to be disambiguated to be _types_, rather than values.
 Neither of these will work: